From Support agent to leadership: A decade of growth

 Description

-Your mission is to help customers have an excellent experience with Wise mainly via phone but also via email.
-This isn’t your normal call center – we do things differently – and our Consumer Customer
+Your mission is to help customers have an excellent experience with Wise mainly via phone but also via email and possibly chat contacts.
+This isn't your normal call center - we do things differently -

 Reference